John Todd Ferrier

-John Todd Ferrier (7 November 1855 — 31 August 1943) was the founder of the Order of the Cross, whose Aims and Ideals state that it is an informal spiritual fellowship, having for its service in life the cultivation of the Spirit of Love towards All Souls: helping the week and defending the defenseless and oppressed: abstaining from hurting the creatures eschewing bloodshed and flesh eating and living upon the pure foods so abundantly provided by Nature: walking in the Mystic Way of Life whose Path leads to the realisation of the Christhood and sending forth the Mystic Teachings unto all who may be able to receive them - those Sacred interpretations of the Soul, the Christhood and the Divine Love and Wisdom for which the Order of the Cross stands.
+John Todd Ferrier (7 November 1855 — 31 August 1943) was the founder of the Order of the Cross.
+The Order's aims and ideals'state that it is an informal spiritual fellowship, "having for its service in life the cultivation of the Spirit of Love towards All Souls: helping the weak and defending the defenseless and oppressed: abstaining from hurting the creatures, eschewing bloodshed and flesh eating and living upon the pure foods so abundantly provided by Nature: walking in the Mystic Way of Life whose Path leads to the realization of the Christhood and sending forth the Mystic Teachings unto all who may be able to receive them - those Sacred interpretations of the Soul, the Christhood and the Divine Love and Wisdom for which the Order of the Cross stands".

-He considered that fostering compassion towards creatures was a central part of realizing Jesushood within the soul.
-He was an advocate of vegetarianism from a Christian point of view.
+Ferrier considered that compassion towards creatures was essential to realise 'Jesushood' within the soul.
+He was a proponent of Christian vegetarianism.

-History

-Ferrier was born in Greenock, Scotland.
-Although biographical details are sparse, in 1947, E. Mary Gordon Kemmis wrote a biography and her memoirs of Ferrier: Shepherd of Souls: Some Impressions of the Life and Ministry of John Todd Ferrier.
-For some years he was a minister in the Congregational Church in Macclesfield, England.
-However, he became increasingly dissatisfied with the traditional Christian attitude toward animals.
-For this and other reasons he left the church, and, via the Order of the Golden Age, in 1904 founded the Order of the Cross.